AlphaModder/rust-shiori/rust-shiori-lua/docs/script_api.md

   Note that `resume_on_events` takes priority over previously-registered handlers, such that the script will be resumed *instead* of the normal handler being called, if any exists.

 - `shiori.resume_on_event(event, [filter])`
   Pauses the script at its current point of execution, and waits for an event with ID `event` that passes the filter function `filter` to occur before resuming.
 If `filter` is omitted, resumes unconditionally.
-See `resume_on_events` above for definition of a filter function.
+See `resume_on_events` above for the definition of a filter function.

-- `shiori.set_event_preprocessor(event, preprocessor)`
+- <a id="set_event_preprocessor"></a> `shiori.set_event_preprocessor(event, preprocessor)`
   Updates the preprocessor for events with ID `event` to be the function specified by `preprocessor`.
   When `rust-shiori-lua` recieves an event, it first passes a table whose key-value pairs contain the event's raw SHIORI headers to the preprocessor with the corresponding ID.
 The preprocessor must then return a sequence of values, which are passed to matching event handlers as function arguments.

   If you are using custom events, or wish to alter the format in which a default event is passed to handlers, you can use this function to install a new preprocessor.

+## Persistence
+All keys of the global table `persistent` are saved to disk when the ghost is exited, and loaded from disk before any user code runs.
+You may leverage this to save data across sessions, but remember to check for `nil`s, as `persistent` will be empty the first time the user boots the ghost.

+Currently, user code cannot manually save or load persistent data, but this feature may be added in the future.